-YELLOW SAIA JEVIC WestEx ACTION TRANSPORTATION INC. EXPRESS

-technology is service
+YELLOW SAIA JEVIC WestEx ACITON TI RANSPORTATION INC. EXPRESS technology is service

-9 Profitability and growth are the final link in our service profit chain.
+Profitability and growth are the final link in our service profit chain.
 It begins with outstanding people.
 It builds with a comprehensive portfolio of services.
 And it reaches critical mass with quality service performance.
 Our service philosophy is built around a very simple, time-tested idea - never say "no" to the customer.
 Every customer has different needs.
-We have developed comparise that provide an error of flowible, reliable and importance could be and the provide could be and t companies that provide an array of flexible, reliable and innovative solutions.
+We have developed companies that provide an array of flexible, reliable and innovative solutions.